Chapter 4 : Step Two On My Way To Destruction

 "Hold your tongue!
 You won't take the Dark Lord's name in vain!
 You're insolent!
 Insufferable!
 No one will ever love you!"
 She let her dainty hand rest, and rearranged her rings so they sparkled under the dim kitchen light.
 She grabbed his collar, and walked him over to the corner.

 "You're just like your uncle."
 She spat on the floor in disgust.
 "He left because we hate him!
 That's what will happen to you too."
 She let the chair screech against the tile as she brought it over to where Sirius was crumbled on the floor.
 She crossed her legs, and dusted her perfect, black gown as if there would ever be a speck of dust on it.
 She leaned close to her trembling son and whispered through perfectly painted lips.

 "You're worthless.
 Your so called best friend has been waiting in the hall for you, watching you get screamed at by a woman.
 You're so very lucky she's Pureblood.
 Pretty, that one.
-Has my playboy son, how do the kids say it?
-Tapped that, yet?"
+Better keep her safe, Sirius dear."